jcl5m1/ventilator/README.md

 3. Can we detect the breath cycle by simply watching the motor current?
 Adding ait pressure sensors may complicate the build meaningfully.
 But, using a sense Resistor is simple enough to try.
 4. Developing a better solution to the mouth gaurd.
 Current solution would require a bunch of tape to create a sufficent forward pressure.
 5. If there is desire to make these, I don't have a supply chain setup.
 The few parts I have on hand may not be easily sourcable in any volume quickly.
+6. Solutions to prevent the system from becoming unsafe if power is lost, is not obvious to me.
+Ideas welcome.

+To provide comments/feedback, create a new issue on the project.
+Thanks!

 # References about the supply and potential shortage of ventilators: